objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ```

-> Note that oir design had a rounded edge to each bar.
-This was not implmeneted... hm, no other excuse that we wimply ran out of time.
+> Note that when you look really closely at our design, it showed a rounded edge for each bar.
+This was not implemeneted... no other excuse that we simply ran out of time.

 Now that the 'bar' is constructed lets append svg text elements for a screen name and a barscore label and 2 svg circles creating the frame for the player picture.